irace/balances/README.markdown

-Debts is an app for keeping track of money you owe and owed to you.
+Balances is an app for keeping track of money you owe and owed to you.